Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-whats-new.md

 [Managing Storage Accounts using the Azure Explorer for IntelliJ]: ./azure-toolkit-for-intellij-managing-storage-accounts-using-azure-explorer.md
 [Managing Virtual Machines using the Azure Explorer for IntelliJ]: ./azure-toolkit-for-intellij-managing-virtual-machines-using-azure-explorer.md

-[Azure Java Developer Center]: https://docs.microsoft.com/java/azure
+[Azure for Java Developers]: https://docs.microsoft.com/java/azure

 [HDInsight Tools Plugin for IntelliJ]: /azure/hdinsight/hdinsight-apache-spark-intellij-tool-plugin